 Baroque architecture was meant to beguile and convince its audience, such as the Palace of Versailles in France.

 Windows with wooden glazing bars rather than lead glazing bars were a Baroque innovation.
-They quickly gained popularity: they did not rattle in the wind, and they closed tightly thanks to a marvellous new invention – glazier's putty, a mixture of linseed oil and chalk.
+They quickly gained popularity as they did not rattle in the wind, and closed more tightly thanks to a marvellous new invention - glazier's putty; a mixture of linseed oil and chalk.
 They allowed much more daylight to enter rooms, and as they were rather clear, people could look out and enjoy the views.
 Windows with wooden glazing bars were expensive, however, and thus often only placed on the side of the house that faced the street.
 The less expensive lead glazing bars were reserved for the courtyard side.

 Windows found in towns of the Baroque period have four sashes of equal size and wooden glazing bars with rigid vertical and horizontal symmetry.
 The robust window posts call to mind the stone mullions of the Renaissance.
 The windows themselves have corner reinforcement hinges, and from the inside, characteristically robust "round posts" are visible, as well as so-called "bird-shaped latches" (fugleanverfere) on the window frames.